-Students who wish to obtain a second bachelor's degree must hold a bachelor's degree from a regionally accredited U.S. institution or an equivalent credential from a foreign institution recognized by UNT's Office of International Admissions.
-U.S. citizens and permanent residents apply directly to UNT Dallas for admission.
-International students apply to UNT's Office of International Admissions.
+Students who wish to obtain a second bachelor's degree must hold a bachelor's degree from a regionally accredited U.S. institution or an equivalent credential from a foreign institution recognized by UNT's Toulouse Graduate School.

 To be eligible to receive a second bachelor's degree, the student must meet all of the current requirements for the second bachelor's degree, including 12 hours of advanced courses in a field different from the major of the first bachelor's degree.
 Specific requirements for the second bachelor's degree are found in the current undergraduate catalog.
-Advising is provided by the college in which the second bachelor's degree is sought.
+Advising is provided by the UNT Dallas' undergraduate academic advisors in coordination with the division in which the second bachelor's degree is sought.